dayCod/sketch/README.md

 ## Blueprint-Based CRUD Generator for Laravel

-Sketch is a powerful, easy-to-use package for rapidly generating CRUD functionality in Laravel applications.
-With **Sketch**, you can effortlessly define models, migrations, form request validations, and actions, all based on simple YAML blueprints.
-This package streamlines the development process and ensures consistency across your application.
+Sketch is a powerful Laravel package that transforms your application development workflow.
+Instead of starting with migrations or models, Sketch allows you to define your entire application structure using simple YAML blueprints.
+This schema-first approach ensures consistency and accelerates development across your Laravel applications.

 ## Features

 - 📝 **Blueprint-Based Generation**
-  - Define your application structure using simple YAML blueprints
+  - Define your entire application structure in YAML
-  - Generate models, migrations, and actions from a single source
+  - Generate models, migrations, and services from a single source
   - Maintain consistency across your application components

 - ⚡ **Rapid Development**
   - Eliminate repetitive boilerplate code
-  - Generate complete CRUD functionality in seconds
+  - Generate complete application components in seconds
   - Focus on business logic instead of scaffolding

 - 🧩 **Built-in Relationships**
-  - Support for all Laravel relationships:
+  - Support for all Laravel relationships
-    - belongsTo
-    - hasOne
-    - hasMany
-    - belongsToMany
   - Automatic foreign key generation
   - Proper relationship method generation

-- 🔧 **Modern Laravel Features**
-  - Laravel 11.x support
-  - PHP 8.3 compatibility
-  - Form request validation
+- 🏗️ **Service Repository Pattern**
+  - Generate service and repository layers
+  - Follow SOLID principles automatically
-  - Action-based architecture
+  - Maintain clean architecture effortlessly
-  - Soft deletes support

 ## Quick Installation